RenlingHu/WorkflowForMSLD/README.md

  - BLaDE 3.1

 ### Usage
- - There are more details about how to use them in the corresponding README.md under each folder
+ - There are details about how to use them in the corresponding README.md under each folder.

 ### Acknowledgement
- - Thanks to RyanLeeHayes and Vilseck-Lab for open-source scripts, corresponds to "Multiple Topology Creation" and "MSLD_Simulations" respectively
+ - Thanks to RyanLeeHayes and Vilseck-Lab for open-source scripts, corresponds to "Multiple Topology Creation" and "MSLD_Simulations" respectively.
- - This workflow is based on the scripts of the two, and the contributions of their lab to MSLD
+ - This workflow is based on the scripts of the two, and the contributions of their lab to MSLD.